morpheus-lab/homebrew-morpheus/README.md

 ### Get GitHub Workflows

 The latest available GitHub workflows created with the [`brew tap-new`](https://docs.brew.sh/Manpage#tap-new-options-userrepo) command can be found in the Homebrew project under [`Homebrew/brew/Library/Homebrew/dev-cmd/tap-new.rb`](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/dev-cmd/tap-new.rb).
-The two required GitHub workflow files `publish.yml` and `tests.yml` are embedded in `tap-new.rb` and should from time to time be copied from there and updated in the Morpheus tap.
+The two required GitHub workflow files `publish.yml` and `tests.yml` are embedded in `tap-new.rb` and should from time to time be copied from there and updated in the Morpheus Tap.

-Or you simply create a new tap with e.g.
+Or you simply create a new Tap with e.g.

     brew tap-new morpheus-lab/morpheus-tap-new

 and this way generate two new YAML files which can be taken directly from the corresponding subfolder of the tap (in this example `/opt/homebrew/Library/Taps/morpheus-lab/homebrew-morpheus-tap-new/.github/workflows`).

-If the second method is used, delete the temporary tap with
+If the second method is used, delete the temporary Tap with

     brew untap morpheus-lab/homebrew-morpheus-tap-new